Modern Architectures with Angular – Part 1: Strategic Design with Sheriff

 Angular is often used for the frontend of large, mission-critical solutions.
 In this environment in particular, it is particularly important to ensure that the architecture is easy to maintain.
 However, it is also important to avoid over-engineering.
 Current features such as standalone components or standalone APIs help.

 In this two-part series of articles, I show how you can reconcile both requirements.
-The first part highlights the implementation of your strategic design based on standalone components and standalone APIs.
+The first part highlights the implementation of your strategic design.
 The specified architecture is enforced with the open-source Sheriff project.

 The examples used here work with a traditional Angular CLI-Project but also with Nx.
 In the latter case, we recommend starting with an Nx Standalone-Application to keep the architecture lightweight and folder-based.